Family life insurance

 It depends on the type of policy you have.
 If you’re a single policyholder and want to change the beneficiary from your ex to someone else, this is usually quite straightforward.
 It can be more complicated if the life insurance policy is written in trust.

-If you have a joint policy, see if it can be split into single cover.
-The other option is to cancel the policy and find new cover.
+If you have a joint policy, you might be able to split it into two single policies.
+The other option is to cancel the policy and find new cover separately.
+You can find out more about how divorce affects your life insurance by checking your policy’s terms or speaking to your insurance provider

 Can I get life insurance for my kids?